-The Cincinnati Children's Hospital Medical Center (2013) has promulgated guidelines for pediatric intensive feeding.
-They recommend that:

-- A model intensive feeding program combine oral motor and behavioral interventions to increase intake in children with severe feeding problems (Laud, 2009; Sharp, 2009a, 2009b, 2017). - The following behavioral interventions be used to increase intake for children with feeding problems: - Differential attention (Williams, 2010). - Positive reinforcement (Cooke, 2011; Remington, 2012). - Escape extinction/escape prevention (Najdowski, 2010). - o Stimulus fading (Meier, 2012; Sharp, 2009a). - Simultaneous presentation (Silbaugh, 2016). - Differential reinforcement of alternative behavior (Najdowski, 2010; Sharp, 2009a; Williams, 2010). - Use of a flipped spoon as a presentation method, particularly for children with oro-motor difficulties (Silbaugh, 2018). - Oral motor treatment for spoon-feeding, biting and chewing be used to increase intake for children with cerebral palsy who have moderate feeding impairments (Snider, 2011).
+Cincinnati Children's Hospital Medical Center (2013) has issued guidelines for pediatric intensive feeding programs, recommending the integration of both oral motor and behavioral methods to improve consumption among children who have severe feeding difficulties (Laud, 2009; Sharp, 2009a, 2009b, 2017).
+These guidelines detail the importance of differential attention (Williams, 2010), positive reinforcement (Cooke, 2011; Remington, 2012), escape extinction or escape prevention (Najdowski, 2010), stimulus fading (Meier, 2012; Sharp, 2009a), simultaneous presentation (Silbaugh, 2016), differential reinforcement of alternative behavior (Najdowski, 2010; Sharp, 2009a; Williams, 2010), and a flipped spoon feeding technique for individuals with oral motor limitations (Silbaugh, 2018).
+They also advise oral motor training for spoon-feeding, biting, and chewing in children with cerebral palsy and moderate feeding impairments (Snider, 2011).
+In addition, experts have recommended repeated exposure-10 to 15 times-of an unfamiliar or disliked food to increase acceptance in infants and children from four months to seven years of age (Cooke, 2011; Remington, 2012).